AI in Non-Profit

 AI Act and Non-Profits: What German NGOs Need to Know

 Non-profits aren’t exempt from AI regulation.
-The AI Act applies based on what AI does, not who operates it.
+The EU AI Act applies based on what AI does, not who operates it.
 If your NGO uses AI for beneficiary decisions, donor management, or service delivery, the same rules apply as for corporations.

 But most non-profit AI use is lower risk, and resources are tight.
 Focus compliance efforts where they matter.